Debugging

 Learn more about configuring other logging channels on the Laravel docs.

-Viewing Logs in the Debug Bar
+Viewing logs in the debug bar#

 You can enable logs in the Debug Bar in its config file.
-If you haven't already published the config, you can do from the command line:
+If you haven't already published the config, you can do so from the command line:

-php artisan vendor:publish --provider="Barryvdh\Debugbar\ServiceProvider"
+php artisan vendor:publish --provider="Barryvdh\Debugbar\ServiceProvider"clicli

 And then enable the "Logs" collector in your new config/debugbar.php